nodejs/abi-stable-node/napi_error_handling.md

 ## Exceptions

 Any N-API function may result in a pending JavaScript exception.
-This is obviotusly the case for any function that may cause the execution of JavaScript but N-API specifies that an exception may be pending on return from any of the API functions.
+This is obviously the case for any function that may cause the execution of JavaScript but N-API specifies that an exception may be pending on return from any of the API functions.